wehlutyk/thesis/content/1-introduction-2-review.md

 In treating these questions, the extended, embedded, embodied, and enactive approaches to cognitive science (the so-called "4E") have argued to various degrees that cognition is not only (or not at all) an information-processing operation that can take place in the void, but also (or exclusively) a situated activity supported by (or a dynamic coupling with) its environment.
 The extended mind theory, among the less radical 4E approaches, is quite compatible with EES and thus with both Californian and Parisian cultural evolution.
 Indeed @sterelny_minds:_2010 [-@sterelny_evolved_2012], building on NCT, has argued that the extended mind approach is a special case of epistemic niche construction.
-He suggests that the environments human beings grow in are the result of cumulative cognitive niche construction processes.
-Such processes engineer the material and social environment of humans to support the growth of everyday cognitive capacities, thus scaffolding cognition during development and life.
+He suggests that the environments human beings grow in are the result of cumulative cognitive niche construction processes, that engineer the material and social environment of humans to support the growth of everyday cognitive capacities, thus scaffolding cognition during development and life.

-### Criticisms {#sec:intro-developments-criticisms}
+### Criticisms {#sec:intro-review-criticisms}

 #### Developmental systems theory